 The incident happened in the 15th over of South Africa’s run-chase when du Plessis showed dissent by raising his right hand after being declared caught behind off Axar Patel.

-- India vs South Africa: I was very nervous defending 208 against India, says Faf du Plessis
+- India vs South Africa: Certainly don’t get green tracks in India, says Faf du Plessis on pitch furore

 - South Africa vs Sri Lanka: Faf Du Plessis fined 50 per cent of his match fee